ChurchillGardenClub/churchillgardenclub.github.io/_posts/2024-09-11-Keep-Orchids-alive-for-years.md

 <img src="/assets/images/orchids.jpeg">

-## Keep orchids 'alive for 20 years' with 1 simple change that will see the plants 'thrive'
+## Keep orchids 'alive for 20 years' with 1 simple change that will see the plants 'thrive'.

 Orchids can wither and die for a multitude of reasons including overwatering, under-watering, a lack of sunlight and too much sunlight.